 - Step 2: Take off the center cap and nuts that are securing the driveshaft

-- Step 3 : Elevate the front wheels by a jack stand
+- Step 3: Elevate the front wheels with a jack stand

-- Step 9 : Take off the clamp and release CV joint from the drive shaft
+- Step 9: Take off the clamp and release the CV joint from the drive shaft

 If you encounter any accident, the axle can be bent.
 When the engine sends power to the axle, the bent axle will create a vibration in the car when you accelerate.

-A bent axle will create problem when accelerating.
+A bent axle will create problems when accelerating.
 You need to replace the axle if it has gone bad.
 Here is how you can fix it-